BradleyChatha/jcli/README.md

 ![Examples](https://github.com/BradleyChatha/jcli/workflows/Test%20Examples/badge.svg)

-JCLI is a library to aid in the creation of command line tooling, with an aim of being easy to use, while also allowing the individual parts of the library to be used on their own, allowing more dedicated users some tools to create their own customised core.
+JCLI is a library to aid in the creation of command line tooling, with an aim of being easy to use, while also allowing the individual parts of the library to be used on their own, aiding more dedicated users in creation their own CLI core.

 As a firm believer of good documentation, JCLI is completely documented with in-depth explanations where needed.
 In-browser documentation can be found [here](https://jcli.dpldocs.info/jaster.cli.html).

+Tested on Windows and Ubuntu 18.04.

 1. [Overview](#overview)
 2. [Features](#features)